Actinic keratosis is a small, rough, raised area on your skin. Often this area has been exposed to the sun for a long period of time.

 Growths may be removed by:

 - Burning (electrical cautery)

 - Scraping away the lesion and using electricity to kill any remaining cells (called curettage and electrodesiccation)

 - Cutting the tumor out and using stitches to place the skin back together (called excision)

 - Freezing (cryotherapy, which freezes and kills the cells)

 If you have many of these skin growths, your doctor may recommend:

-A small number of these skin growths turn a type of skin cancer called squamous cell carcinoma.
+A small number of these skin growths turn into a type of skin cancer called squamous cell carcinoma.

 Call your health care provider if you see or feel a rough or scaly spot on your skin, or if you notice any other skin changes.

-The best way to lower your risk of actinic keratosis and skin cancer is to learn how to protect your skin from sun and ultraviolet (UV) light.
+The best way to lower your risk for actinic keratosis and skin cancer is to learn how to protect your skin from sun and ultraviolet (UV) light.